Mircea Lucescu: Personal life

 Lucescu is a polyglot.
 He speaks English, Portuguese, Spanish, Italian, French and Russian in addition to his native Romanian.
-He is often cited as telling his players that going to the theatre or reading a book is far more beneficial than going to clubs or restaurants.
+He often tells his players that going to the theatre or reading a book is far more beneficial than going to clubs or bars.
 He also pressured his players to go to university.
-His son, Răzvan Lucescu, was also a footballer, and is currently managing PAOK.
+His son, Răzvan, was also a footballer, and is currently managing Greek club PAOK.

+Lucescu joined the Romanian Humanist Party in March 2000.

 On 15 July 2009, Lucescu suffered an attack of pre-infarct angina, and was operated in an emergency hospital in Donetsk.

 On 6 January 2012, he was involved in a road accident in Bucharest and was seriously hurt.

+Publications

+In 1980, Lucescu briefly wrote chronicles, commentary, and match analysis for the Drumul Socialismului newspaper.
+He also authored two volumes on football: